ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/debugging.md

 > DWARF 2 (the one **without** "with sets") does not display sets "type TMySet = set of (v1,v2,v3)" correctly.

 ## Detecting heap memory leaks

+Consider using the pre-defined Debug mode from [Create Debug and Release profiles in Lazarus](#create-debug-and-release-profiles-in-lazarus) before customising your own debugging environment.

 ### Official docs on using Heaptrc